 In addition to training individuals to provide care and treatment for those with psychological problems, the center is equally committed to encouraging sophisticated applied research.
 The center is distinguished by its special commitment to clinical research geared toward understanding and resolving problems confronting modern society.
 In addition to ongoing faculty research, every doctoral student engages in research activities, thereby multiplying the efforts and expertise required to understand the complexities of psychological disorders.
 Examples of research areas in which the center is currently engaged are the following:

-Alcohol and substance abuse
+Alcohol and substance abuse Long-term mental illness Anxiety disorders Marital and family systems

-Anxiety disorders
+Assessment of minority students Mood disorders

-Assessment of minority students
+Attention deficit and anxiety disorder Multicultural assessment and intervention

-Attention deficit and anxiety disorder Behavioral assessment and treatment
+Behavioral assessment and treatment

 Child-clinical psychology

 Clinical biofeedback